 The definition of a “long job search” varies, depending on different circumstances.
 The most recent Canadian job vacancy stats for librarians, archivists, conservators and curators are from 2018 and demonstrate clearly that jobs in our field(s) are relatively rare, particularly as hundreds of students graduate from the eight Canadian library schools each year.
 In 2018, for example, 811 students received degrees from Canadian programs.
 This fact could explain why looking for work in our sector(s) can be challenging and can even take longer than we would like.
 In fact, it seems that we can generally expect a job-hunt to last longer than two weeks.
 According to Money.com, an average job search in the U.S. can take a little over six weeks, while a poll by Workopolis claims that 50% of Canadians land a new position in 16 weeks.
 This figure might even be as high as 19 months, according to BNN Bloomberg.

 But the average length of a job-hunt and the occupational sector are not the only factors that can contribute to a long job search for new library school grads.
-Statistics Canada also collects and classifies employment data by race (Indigenous Peoples), country of origin (immigrants), and age and gender, and this data indicates that these characteristics can make a difference on participation in the Canadian labour force by some groups.
+Statistics Canada also collects and classifies employment data by race (Indigenous Peoples), country of origin (immigrants), and age and gender, and this data indicates that these characteristics can make a difference to participation in the Canadian labour force by some groups.
 A recent article in Forbes magazine reiterates that these factors also influence labour force participation, if not the length of a job search, in the United States.

 These estimates are based on the assumption that eventually, someone actively looking for work will find a job.
 However, for some people who are “chronically unemployed,” their job search could take years to be fruitful.
 Even being willing to retrain to work in other sectors through government programs such as Second Career, which is funded by the Ontario government, has restrictions.
 To qualify for this program, one has to fall into the category of the “chronically unemployed.”
 Therefore, Second Career is not designed to help those of us who are sending out numerous resumes in search of library work but without success, in case you were wondering.